-Marijuana cream or lotion provides a different way of medicating with cannabis and experiencing the soothing and pain relieving effects of cannabis while still being able to drive a car, work, and go about activities the same way you would if you had taken an aspirin.
+Marijuana salve or lotion provides a different way of medicating with cannabis and experiencing the soothing and pain relieving effects of cannabis while still being able to drive a car, work, and go about activities the same way you would if you had taken an aspirin.

 Cannabis creams will not make you feel “high” or intoxicated, typically.
 The topical medicinal benefits of cannabis have been known for thousands of years in India and China.
 There are a lot of benefits to this newly rediscovered way to enjoy and obtain benefits from the cannabis plant.

 Even in California. we have a limited selection of cannabis lotions and cannabis spa products.
 This is why I love DIY!
 I am going to share one of my favorite tip for making cannabis salves and lotions at home:

 The Basics – Cannabis Oils

 Before you start kvetching about getting together a bag of shake and somehow turning it into an extract – check and see if your local dispensary carries RSO or Full Cannabis Extract.
 If you can find it you are in luck!
 Because THIS is exactly what you need to start with when making your own marijuana pain relief lotion or salve without a lot of elbow grease or special extractions.

 Full Cannabis Extract is a thick oil that has been fully decarboxylated – this sets it apart from smokable hash oils and concentrates.
 Full Cannabis Extract has been heated previously to change the cannabinoids into the form which is active.
 Cannabinoids must be heated to activate, otherwise they cannot be used by the body.
 The only downside to Simpson oil is that it will stain your skin green, depending on how much you use.
 Simpson oil is probably best for recovery and pain lotions and balms, and not everyday moisturizers.

 To make a base oil with the Simpson oil: